International Cambridge program teacher

-German teacher and fifth grade teacher
+German teacher and six grade teacher

 Goda Stelnionienė received her Bachelor’s degree in Philology from Vilnius University and continued her studies at Kaunas University of Technology, where she received a Master’s degree in Education and Education Management.
 She began her teaching career in 1997 and during this time, two generations of students have been leaded into the wider world.

 The teacher is particularly interested in developing students’ emotional intelligence: “I believe that managing emotional intelligence is the key to everyone’s success,” says Goda.

 Deputy Director for Informal Education, Teacher of Economics and Business, started her pedagogical career in 2011.
 New challenges arising from the reform of education fostered her interest in entrepreneurship education in which she has been involved up to now.
 In 2006 she acquired Master’s degree in education science at Vytautas Magnus University, since then she has mainly been engaged in formal and informal schoolchildren education, particularly in business areas, as well as in international and local project activities.